MTree in PureScript: A Detailed Overview

 To check if an MTree maintains the properties of a Maximum Binary Search Tree (MBST), we use the mbst function.
 This function validates three conditions:

-• The node’s value a should be greater than all elements in the left subtree and less than all elements in the right subtree.
+ashould be greater than all elements in the left subtree and less than all elements in the right subtree. - The maximum value

 mbst :: forall a.
 Ord a => MTree a -> Boolean